mdda/deep-learning-workshop/README.md

 *  Buy thumb-drives for actual workshop

+*  Workshop presentation materials
+   *  Fairly short, to give time to play with the VMs
+   *  Timings:
+      *  First hour : up to end of ConvNetJS, and explain ThenoBasics
+      *  Up to 1:30 : MNIST and ImageNet examples
+      *  15 mins each : 'Commerce' and 'Art-Style-Transfer'

-#### Still TODO
+#### Still Work-in-Progress

 *  Create workshop notebooks
-   *  Tensorflow / Keras image synthesis
+   *  Art
       +  Deep dream
-      +  Style transfer
-   *  RNN character-by-character
-      +  Need interesting corpus
-      +  Check it works...

 *  Create tensorboard demo

 *  Workshop presentation materials
-   *  Will be short, to give time to play with the VMs...
+   *  Enhance, so that some examples are given as picture
+      *  Because lots of people just want to listen, not do

 ### Notes